Anti-Dystopia

 The Imperative to Act

-Hermann argues that regardless of how overwhelming circumstances appear, “sich dagegen aufzulehnen lohnt sich immer” (rebelling against them is always worthwhile).12 Working for justice, community, and change - through small daily actions or comprehensive social reforms - is always better than remaining inactive.
+Hermann argues that regardless of how overwhelming circumstances appear, “sich dagegen aufzulehnen lohnt sich immer” (rebelling against them is always worthwhile).12 Working for justice, community, and change - through small daily actions or large-scale social reforms - is always better than remaining inactive.

 Contemporary Applications and Developments